-Top sites showcase the crew’s sleeping quarters, engine room, a jail, and docents waiting to tell an story or anecdote.
+Top sites showcase the crew’s sleeping quarters, engine room, a jail, and docents waiting to tell a story or anecdote.
 The museum also houses restored aircraft dating as early as WWII to the Korean War and Vietnam to Operation Desert Storm.
 Admission includes all this plus a self-guided audio tour.
-For a small additional fee, families will also enjoy two flight simulators: Air Combat 360 and Flight Avionics.
+For an additional fee, families also enjoy two flight simulators: Air Combat 360 and Flight Avionics.

 Maritime Museum of San Diego

-The Maritime Museum of San Diego strives to collect, preserve and share San Diego’s maritime heritage.
+Maritime Museum of San Diego collects, preserves and shares San Diego’s maritime heritage.
 The museum has a world-renown reputation for restoring, maintaining and operating historic vessels, offering visitors dozens of sites to explore.
 Permanent exhibits include Age of Sail, Age of Steam, Harvesting the Ocean and San Diego’s Navy.

-In addition, guests can even board and see a large collection of sailing ships, steam boats and submarines.
-Maritime Museum of San Diego also hosts several public events throughout the year, such as Pirate Days for kids and the annual Concert Series aboard Berkeley, a 1898 steam ferryboat.
+In addition, guests can board and see a large collection of sailing ships, steam boats, and submarines.
+Maritime Museum of San Diego also hosts several public events throughout the year, such as Pirate Days for kids and the annual concert series aboard Berkeley, an 1898 steam ferryboat.

 Birch Aquarium at Scripps (La Jolla)

-Then meet other water lovers at the Tide Pool Plaza, and learn about sea stars, sea anemones, hermit crabs, lobsters and more.
-For a photographic journey with stunning photos, don’t miss Mexican Seas, which showcases biodiversity and marine life.
-Families will also enjoy feedings, shows, think tanks and hands-on activities.
+Then meet other water lovers at Tide Pool Plaza, and learn about sea stars, sea anemones, hermit crabs and lobsters.
+For a photographic journey, don’t miss Mexican Seas, which showcases biodiversity and marine life.
+Families also enjoy feedings, shows, think tanks and hands-on activities.
+Explore Birch Aquarium.

 San Diego Museum of Art

-The San Diego Museum of Art operates as the go-to spot for fine arts in Balboa Park.
+San Diego Museum of Art operates as the go-to spot for fine arts in Balboa Park.
 The museum ranks as the oldest, largest and most-visited art museum in the area with both permanent and special exhibitions.
-Visitors will explore art from all over the world, featuring American, European, Latin American and Asian artists.
+Visitors admire art from all over the world, featuring American, European, Latin American and Asian artists.
 Some pieces even date as early as 5,000 B.C.

-Groups of all sizes can also take a one-hour guide tour and attend special events and family programs.
+Groups can also take a one-hour guided tour and attend special events.
 Those looking for a Friday night date option should attend Art After Hours.
-For only $5 per person, guests can browse the museum, then head to the onsite Panama 66 restaurant for food, drinks and live music.
+For only $5 per person, guests browse the museum, then head to Panama 66 restaurant for food, drinks and live music.

 San Diego Model Railroad Museum